mattjhayes/Vagrant/SDN_Labs/Mininet/README.rst

 Mininet Virtual Lab
 ===================

-This repo contains Vagrant files that stand up a single-guest Mininet virtual SDN lab
+This directory contains Vagrant files that stand up a single-guest Mininet virtual SDN lab

 +--------------------------+---------------------+
 | Number of Guests         |                   1 |